Probation procedure for academic staff

 The Appeal Panel will consist of:

-- two members of the academic staff appointed by the Chair.
+- Two members of the academic staff appointed by the Chair.

 No member of an Appeal Panel shall have been previously directly concerned with the case under appeal.
-A member of Human Resources Business Partnering Team will be in attendance to provide professional advice and support to the panel.
+A member of the Human Resources Business Partnering Team will be in attendance to provide professional advice and support to the panel.

 The Appeal Panel shall hear the appellant (who may, if they wish, be accompanied by a Birkbeck colleague of their choice or a Trade Union representative) and the respondents, i.e., the Chairman of the Panel (or nominee); the panel is free to call relevant witnesses and to see relevant documentation and take other such action as deemed appropriate by the Chairman of the Panel.